 Free Family Genogram Word Template

-You can map the immediate and extended relations of a family of three generations with this Career Genogram Template.
-One of the many purposes of this template is that it is useful in obtaining names and information about both maternal and paternal relatives.
+You can map the immediate and extended relations of a family of three generations with this Career Genogram Templates.
+One of the many purposes of this basic template is that it is useful in obtaining names and information about both maternal and paternal relatives.

 > How to use the Genogram Templates?

 Genograms are easily created by experts with pen and paper.
 You simply need to know the basic rules of a genogram to get started such as how to map the relations and generations.
-For your convenience, we have included a few sets of genogram templates and guidelines to download and use conveniently.
-You can also see Ecomap Templates.
+For your convenience, we have included a few sets of genogram standard templates and guidelines to download and use conveniently.
+You can also see more on Assessment Genograms.

 A Medical Genogram Template is mostly used to indicate the various medical conditions and illnesses existing in a family to understand which of them are genetically transmitted and which are contracted otherwise.